Skip to main content Skip to main navigation Skip to footer content

 By BoNhia Lee|November 9th, 2021

-Asian American and Pacific Islander (AAPIC) Criminology Peer Mentor
+Asian American and Pacific Islander in Criminology (AAPIC) Peer Mentor Program

 Peer Mentors provide one-on-one support to help students who experience challenges, in particular AANAPI students majoring in Criminology.
 AAPIC Peer Mentors will meet their peer mentee at least bi-weekly to help their mentee learn new skills, navigate around campus, understand college life, overall, support mentee in a holistic approach.
 AAPIC Peer Mentors act as resources and guides for the peer mentees.